 - immune system medications, like those used in cancer treatment

 Myxedema is a result of undiagnosed or untreated severe hypothyroidism.
 It can also develop when someone stops taking their thyroid medication.
-It’s more common in the elderly and in women.
+It’s more common in the elderly and women.

 - stopping hypothyroid treatment medication